cloudarxiv/mps-gpu-plugin/README.md

 When MPS is enabled, the Chart adds an MPS server sidecar container to the device plugin DaemonSet and sets the GPU mode to `EXCLUSIVE_PROCESS`.

+This forked plugin is a component of `[nos](https://github.com/nebuly-ai/nos)`, the open-source module to efficiently run AI workloads on Kubernetes, increasing GPU utilization, cutting down infrastructure costs and improving workloads performance.

+Currently, nos has two main features:

+- [Dynamic GPU partitioning](https://docs.nebuly.com/nos/dynamic-gpu-partitioning/overview): allow to schedule Pods requesting fractions of GPU.
+GPU partitioning is performed automatically in real-time based on the Pods pending and running in the cluster, so that Pods can request only the resources that are strictly necessary and GPUs are always fully utilized.
+- [Elastic Resource Quota management](https://docs.nebuly.com/nos/elastic-resource-quota/overview): increase the number of Pods running on the cluster by allowing namespaces to borrow quotas of reserved resources from other namespaces as long as they are not using them.

 ## Installation

 You can install our forked version of the NVIDIA device plugin for Kubernetes through our Helm chart as follows: